jsga/Inverse_optim_forecast_and_simulation/README.md

-This repository is a collection of code that has been one during my PhD at the Technical University of Denmark.
-The main purpose is to pass forward the knowledge to my colleagues (cheers to Nacho and Giulia!), but also for anyone to get inspired on the use of R, GAMS, inverse optimization and parallel computations.
+This repository is a collection of code done during my PhD at the Technical University of Denmark.
+The main purpose is to pass forward the knowledge to my colleagues (cheers to Nacho and Giulia!), but also for anyone to get inspired on the use of R, GAMS, inverse optimization and parallel computing.

 ### Contributions
 From the coding side, this repository is about:

 - Use R for data processing, combined with GAMS&CPLEX for optimization modeling.
-The interaction is done using [R_to_GAMS](https://github.com/jsga/R_to_GAMS) repository.
+The interaction is done using the functions from the [R_to_GAMS](https://github.com/jsga/R_to_GAMS) repository.

 - Use the [High Performance Computer (HPC)](http://www.hpc.dtu.dk/) from DTU to parallelize the code.
 Here we do a cross-validation, so the same chunk of code is repeated with different combination of the input parameter.